hughsie/python-uswid/README.md

     revision = 2
     persistent-id = com.hughski.colorhug

-This can then be saved as `uswid.ini` and applied to the binary using:

-    uswid --load uswid.ini --save ./HughskiColorHug.efi

-The `tag-id` value has to be unique, but for UEFI firmware this is typically the ESRT GUID value.
-The `product`, `summary`, `colloquial-version`, `revision` and `edition` values are optional but at least the first two are highly recommended.

-Of course, we want to include in the uswid blob which vendor actually created the tag, and for this we can define an entity in `uswid.ini`:

-    [uSWID-Entity:TagCreator]
-    name = Hughski Limited
-    regid = hughski.com

-and we also want to say who the distributor of the project is, so we also add:

     [uSWID-Entity:Distributor]
     name = Richard Hughes
     regid = hughsie.com
     extra-roles = Licensor,Maintainer,SoftwareCreator

-Did you notice the `extra-roles` tag?
-That's useful when one entity performs multiple roles.

-You can also just append one entity to an existing CoSWID tag.
-This might be done by the ODM or OEM on firmware built by the IBV.
-Just create a `oem.ini` file with these contents:

-    [uSWID-Entity:Distributor]
-    name = OEM Vendor
-    regid = oem.homepage.com

-...and then use:

-    uswid --load ./HughskiColorHug.efi oem.ini --save ./HughskiColorHug.efi

-This will add the `Distributor` entity to the binary, or overwrite an existing entity with that role.

-Usefully, if you load a uswid blob from an existing binary, the tag version is incremented when you save it again.
-If you don't want that, set an explicit `tag-version` in the `[uSWID]` section.

-If there are multiple loaded identities (for instance, using a `uswid` file, or using multiple files on `--load`) then you can specify the correct identity using:

-    [uSWID]
-    tag-id = acbd84ff-9898-4922-8ade-dd4bbe2e40ba

-    [uSWID-Entity:Distributor]
-    name = OEM Vendor
-    regid = oem.homepage.com
+The `tag-id` value has to be unique, but for UEFI firmware this is typically the ESRT GUID value.
+The `product`, `summary`, `colloquial-version`, `revision` and `edition` values are optional but at least the first two are highly recommended.

-If we're talking about a "detached" binary, and want to make sure that we can verify the blob is valid, we can also add a file hash:
+If we are not including the SBoM into the binary, and instead building a *detached* component SBoM, we need to make sure that we can verify the blob is valid.
+To do this we can also add a file hash:

     [uSWID-Payload]
     name = HughskiColorHug.efi